 Vegielicious in Australia posts irresistible advertisements on Facebook for catering corporate and private events.
 Scan the QR code for seeing menu options, scheduling, and ordering for customer convenience.

 Yass High Quality Flowers in California has a QR code for every arrangement to educate the customer about the flowers and to be able to order easily.
 This beautiful advertisement on Twitter is just one example of how you can use QR codes for marketing and customer convenience in event management.

-In this Biz Bash article, Disney hosted a party at Epcot for Meeting Professionals International’s World Education Congress, where they gave attendees badges with a QR code that sent them to a website with that evening's menu with a welcome message from executive chef Robert Gilbert, a map of the venue, and an explanation of park attractions.
+Disney hosted a party at Epcot for Meeting Professionals International’s World Education Congress, where they gave attendees badges with a QR code that sent them to a website with that evening's menu with a welcome message from executive chef Robert Gilbert, a map of the venue, and an explanation of park attractions.
 At every bar station they also had a QR code with recipes of the evening's special cocktails.